 Another great way to get involved on campus and to learn more about RMCAD is to pursue a campus job or a work study opportunity.
 If you are interested in learning more about technology and IT, check out A day in the life of a TechBar student employee to explore further.
 In addition, we recommend connecting with the campus store, Spectrum, and the Student Learning Center (SLC) for additional job opportunities.

 If you are interested in serving as a peer mentor, then becoming a student ambassador may be the right fit for you.
 RMCAD’s ambassadors work to build community at the school by planning events for the student body and academic departments.
 If you are interested in learning more about the program, reach out to Mel Kern, Director of Student Life, or check out A day in the life as a RMCAD student ambassador.

 Observing, studying and celebrating the tremendous artistic work of others is one big way to get involved on campus.
 RMCAD has not one, but six galleries that host several student, alumni and guest artists’ work throughout the year.
 These are great opportunities to meet up with classmates to explore.
 For upcoming exhibitions, please visit here and follow along for new Visiting Artist Scholar Designer Program events.

-We hope you found at least one or three (or six) of these suggestions helpful as you embark on getting involved in the RMCAD community!
+We hope you found at least one or three (or six) of these suggestions helpful as you discover how to get involved on campus!
 If you have any questions or would like additional information on Student Life at RMCAD, please reach out to firstname.lastname@example.org.